Morton-Robertson and Purdue Fort Wayne host IUPUI - WTOP News

 Fort Wayne, Indiana; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Purdue Fort Wayne faces the IUPUI Jaguars after Quinton Morton-Robertson scored 24 points in Purdue Fort Wayne’s 91-88 overtime loss to the Robert Morris Colonials.
+BOTTOM LINE: Purdue Fort Wayne takes on the IUPUI Jaguars after Quinton Morton-Robertson scored 24 points in Purdue Fort Wayne’s 91-88 overtime loss to the Robert Morris Colonials.

-The Mastodons are 8-1 in home games.
-Purdue Fort Wayne is second in the Horizon League scoring 84.7 points while shooting 47.8% from the field.
+The Mastodons have gone 8-1 in home games.
+Purdue Fort Wayne ranks fourth in the Horizon League with 13.6 assists per game led by Rasheed Bello averaging 4.2.

-The Jaguars have gone 1-7 against Horizon League opponents.
-IUPUI has a 3-12 record in games decided by 10 points or more.
+The Jaguars are 1-7 against Horizon League opponents.
+IUPUI is 3-12 in games decided by 10 points or more.

-Purdue Fort Wayne averages 84.7 points, 7.2 more per game than the 77.5 IUPUI gives up.
+Purdue Fort Wayne averages 9.8 made 3-pointers per game, 2.1 more made shots than the 7.7 per game IUPUI gives up.
 IUPUI averages 66.1 points per game, 4.8 fewer than the 70.9 Purdue Fort Wayne allows.

+The Mastodons and Jaguars meet Wednesday for the first time in Horizon League play this season.

-TOP PERFORMERS: Rasheed Bello is averaging 15.6 points, 4.2 assists and 2.2 steals for the Mastodons.
-Jalen Jackson is averaging 16 points and 1.5 steals over the past 10 games for Purdue Fort Wayne.
+TOP PERFORMERS: Bello is averaging 15.6 points, 4.2 assists and 2.2 steals for the Mastodons.
+Jalen Jackson is averaging 16.0 points over the last 10 games for Purdue Fort Wayne.

-Jlynn Counter is scoring 14.6 points per game with 4.3 rebounds and 2.7 assists for the Jaguars.
-Vincent Brady II is averaging 10.6 points and 3.8 rebounds while shooting 38.2% over the last 10 games for IUPUI.
+Jlynn Counter is averaging 14.6 points for the Jaguars.
+Vincent Brady II is averaging 10.6 points over the last 10 games for IUPUI.

 LAST 10 GAMES: Mastodons: 6-4, averaging 82.6 points, 32.2 rebounds, 13.7 assists, 9.8 steals and 2.5 blocks per game while shooting 46.4% from the field.
 Their opponents have averaged 74.5 points per game.